-A 32-year-old male asked:
+A member asked:

-can asthma be relegated to one lobe or lung? meaning, that significant trapping/tightness is found in one area. ironically, also a sight of collapse.
+Can asthma be relegated to one lobe or lung? meaning, that significant trapping/tightness is found in one area. ironically, also a sight of collapse.

-5 doctor answers • 17 doctors weighed in
+17 doctors weighed in across 5 answers

 Wouldn't think so : Asthma can/does produce scarring in some patients & one lung may be more involved than the other.
 However, asthma on the molecular level is based on a genetically derived imbalance between the reactive molecules that trigger spasm/episodes and the relaxation chemicals that calm them down.
 This effects all the reactive tissues within both lungs.